keithbsmiley-other/emilysite/_posts/2021-1-4-contentment-goals-resolutions.md

 > Feeling content is like being high.

-Let’s not confused contentment with happiness here.
+Let’s not confuse contentment with happiness here.
 Yes, I was happy on my honeymoon.
 Shit, we were in Kaui with absolutely no responsibilities.
 Of course I was happy.

 Contentment is an entirely different thing though, and, like all human experiences, it’s different for everybody.
 For me, it's a feeling of being settled and safe.
 It’s the acceptance of where you are in your timeline, and being accepted by those around you.